 - Make your life easier with these Pre-deployment Downloads and Printouts

 My Other Observations

-This was an interesting case for a few reasons and I’ll try and stay in my lane as I’m no vascular surgeon.
+This was an interesting case for a few reasons and I’ll try and stay in my lane as I’m no vascular surgeon nor was I there.

 First, the patient was already in shock by the time the tourniquet was placed, evidenced by absent radial pulse, altered mental status, etc. He was hypovolemic, likely hypothermic and coagulopathic, meaning his own ability to clot was greatly diminished.
 This situation has upward of a 90% mortality rate, or chance of dying already, but also would make conversion to a packed pressure dressing extremely difficult.
 Using Combat Gauze with kaolin may have made the conversion more difficult as the Kaolin works with the body’s natural clotting cascade.
 Perhaps Celox or Chitogauze would have worked better.